VonRiddarn/rick-and-morty-compendium/README.md

 We got **buttons** and **pictures**!
 What more could you want?

 ## Cached element nodes
-We're baking 2 pages at site initialization:
+We're creating 2 nodes at site initialization:
 * Main
 * Favorites

+**What this implies**
 The reason for this is because we want to be able to keep state and eventlisteners alive when toggling between them.
 This will use some extra memory and *might* have slight performance implications, which we will ignore until proven a problem.
 The resoning: